Email FacebookTwitterMenu burgerClose thin

 Share

-A tactical asset allocation is a market-based approach to managing your investment mix.
+A tactical asset allocation is a market-based approach to managing your investment portfolio.
 This active strategy hinges on keeping track of market trends to find opportunities to capture the best returns possible.
-The end goal is to maximize performance in your portfolio, while still keeping a broader asset allocation.
+The end goal is to maximize the performance of your portfolio, while still keeping with a broader asset allocation.

-In that sense, it’s similar to strategic asset allocation.
-This allocation strategy involves choosing a target mix of investments, say 60% stocks and 40% bonds, and rebalancing periodically to match up with those numbers.
 With tactical asset allocation, you choose your target asset allocation when setting up your portfolio.
-But the difference is that you may change your allocations temporarily to cash in if a stock or sector takes off.
+But the difference is that you may change your tactical portfolio allocations temporarily in relation to market factors or opportunities.

 Once you get the returns you want for the short-term and the momentum from a particular stock or sector wears off, you go back to your original baseline asset allocation.
 For example, you might see that a particular tech stock is doing well so you decide to buy in while prices are rising but are not too expensive.
 That shifts your allocation from 60% stocks to 70%.
 A few months later once the stock’s price levels off, you decide to sell it for a gain, adjusting your allocation in the process to its default parameters.